 Related: The Best Travel Coffee Mugs

 This sleek gooseneck kettle holds 4 cups of water and is made with food-grade stainless steel.
-The handle is heat-resistant, and its ergonomic design makes it easy to hold.
-The gooseneck spout allows for smoother, more controlled pouring.
+A heat-resistant handle and ergonomic design make it easy to hold, while the spout allows for smoother, more controlled pouring.

 Related: The Best Milk Frothers